shinysatellite/Laravel-test-roster/README.md

 ## Excel file parse testing

 Inside project, you can find the `data.xlsx` file, and you can use this file for import testing.

+## Postman

+-   Just need to import the `postman/roster.postman_collection.json` file to your postman and test all the api endpoints